EvitcaStudio/MobileHandler/README.md

-# aMobile
+# EMobile

 A plugin that will help a developer create a mobile game with ease.
 Provides an easy-to-use API.

-#INCLUDE SCRIPT aMobile.js
+#INCLUDE SCRIPT EMobile.js

 **🚧🚧 Docs coming soon 🚧🚧**